-Rationale: The IPS applies a salary ceiling (currently €600 per week) to certain payments, for example arrears of wages and minimum notice payments.
-This means employees earning in excess of this amount have any payments to them made, capped at a maximum of €600 per week.
-Historically, all employment rights awards (e.g. from the WRC, Labour Court or their predecessor bodies) claimed from the IPS also had the salary ceiling applied to them.
+Rationale: A salary ceiling (currently €600 per week) is applied to certain payments under the IPS, for example arrears of wages and minimum notice payments.
+This means employees earning in excess of this amount have any payments to them capped at a maximum of €600 per week.
+Historically, all employment rights awards (e.g. from the WRC, Labour Court or their predecessor bodies) claimed via the IPS also had the salary ceiling applied to them.

-Following a judicial review, the Court of Appeal found in 2019 that the longstanding approach to capping payment of employment rights awards was ultra vires.7 Since then, the salary ceiling only applies where an award relates to the employee's weekly remuneration.
+Following a judicial review, the Court of Appeal found in 2019 that the longstanding approach to capping payment of employment rights awards was ultra vires.
+Since then, the salary ceiling only applies where an award relates to the employee's weekly remuneration.